Eddieo743/Machine-Learning-Projects/README.md

 ## Repository structure:
 Data/ – Contains the dataset(s) used in the project

-Script/ – R/Python scripts used to process data, build models, and generate results
+Script/ – R used to process data, build models, and generate results

 report.Rmd  – A reproducible report showing code, results, and evaluation